okta/okta.github.io/_source/quickstart/php/generic-auth-code.md

 $jwt = $exchange->access_token;
 ```

+Once you have the JWT, you should verify it using [this guide](https://developer.okta.com/code/php/jwt-validation.html)

 ### Handling Errors
-If an error is present in the login, an error query paramater will be present.
+If an error is present in the login, an `error` query parameter will be present.

 ```php
 <?php